nacho692/pa-dlna-chromecast/docs/source/development.rst

       debian container.
 Follow the instructions written as comments in each of the ``Dockerfile.pulse`` and ``Dockerfile.pipewire`` Docker files.
     * `coverage`_ is used to get the test suite coverage.
+    * `python-packaging`_ is used to set the development version name as conform to PEP 440.
     * `flit`_ is used to publish pa-dlna to PyPi and may be used to install pa-dlna locally.